lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 To change what number base the answer is displayed in left click left most :guilabel:`slider button` and select the number base you want under :menuselection:`Result Base`.
 To change what numerical base to input expressions in left click the left most :guilabel:`slider button` and select a base under :menuselection:`Expression Base`.

+The programing keybpad as menubutton for hexadecimal A-F and nubmer base switching which ccan get by the 10 point icon :menuselection:`Keypad --> Programming`.

 Version
 -------
 Lubuntu ships with version 5.5.0 of Qalculate!